ESP32, BLE, RF Plant Sensor Roundup and Home Assistant Dashboard

 - 3x LILYGO TTGO T-Higrow ESP32s – These will form the backbone of the system by being the proxies for the BLE sensors and watering the plants.
 I am running full-time power to these and treating them as “zones” essentially.

 - Xioami Mijia BLE Flower Monitor – These are powered CR2032 batteries that last a year.
 They ended up having the most sensors, the most effective sensors, and were pretty cheap.
-I found them in bulk for
+I found them in bulk for $12on AliExpress.

 I ended up arranging the plants into zones like so: